FTC: Affiliate Disclosure: All links pay commission

-I’ve done some research for this post by using a mate’s data.
-He went from a flat out 23 minutes 5k to a 18:30 5k in just under 4 and a half years.
+I’ve done some basic research for this post by using a mate’s data.
+He went from a flat out 23 minutes 5k to an 18:30 5k in just under 4 and a half years.
 I’ve tried to smooth out his improvements and extrapolate some results but as you can see it went in fits and starts – probably dependent on finding a suitable PB-day with the right motivation.

 I train with him a fair bit and I can assure you he trained at least 3 times and up to 5 or 6 times a week for the period in question.
 Usually in a fairly committed manner.
 You could probably do it faster.

-June/year 1 22:59 0 days
+June/year 0 22:59 0 days (flat out)

-June/year 1 22:29 2 weeks
+June/year 0 22:29 2 weeks

-August/year 1 21:29 1 month
+August/year 0 21:29 1 month (10 weeks since start)

-October/year 1 20:59 1 month
+October/year 0 20:59 1 month (14 weeks since start)

-February/year 2 20:29 4 months
+February/year 1 20:29 4 months (7 months since start)

-April/year 2 19:59 2 months
+April/year 1 19:59 2 months (9 months since start)

-October/year 2 19:29 6 months
+October/year 1 19:29 6 months (15 months since start)

-March/year 4 18:59 18 months (2 years 9 months since start)
+March/year 3 18:59 18 months (2 years 9 months since start)

-October/year 5 18:29 18 months
+October/year 4 18:29 18 months (4+ years since start)

 From my own performances as well I remember that 20-19 minutes is not a trivial thing for anyone other than a 20-something male…and even then trivial would be the wrong word to use!